Astro-Wangjh/Astrowangjh.github.io/index.md

     <img src="me.jpg" alt="Image" width="300" height="200" />
 </div>

-Wang Jiahui is a PhD student in astrophysics who is currently studying at the National Astronomical Observatory of the Chinese Academy of Sciences(It can also be UCAS).
+Wang Jiahui (王家辉) is a PhD student in astrophysics who is currently studying at the National Astronomical Observatory of the Chinese Academy of Sciences(It can also be UCAS).

 ## Download my CV